stephendolan/pundit/README.md

 A simple Crystal shard for managing authorization in [Lucky](https://luckyframework.org) applications.
 Intended to mimic the excellent Ruby [Pundit](https://github.com/varvet/pundit) gem.

+This shard is very much still a work in progress.
+I'm using it in my own production apps, but the API is subject to major breaking changes and reworks until I tag v1.0.

 ## Lucky Installation

 1. Add the dependency to your `shard.yml`: